Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Model Staleness:** Data that you used to train the model in the research or production environment does not represent the data that you actually have in your live system.

 **Occam's razor:L** When presented with competing hypothetical answers to a problem, one should select the one that makes the fewest assumptions.<br>

+**Peakedness:** is the degree to which data values are concentrated around the mean in a data distribution, or in this case, how concentraded the distribution of the prediction workload is.
+You can also think of it as inverse entropy.

 **PKL:** it is standard method of serialization objects in python.